 The term resources is often misunderstood.
 To put the term in perspective, let’s use the following definition: Resources can include people, skills, time, money, equipment, material, and a myriad of other options.
 All resources impact our ability to complete the work that we have on our plate.
 We either have resources or we don’t.
 If we don’t, then we must find them.

 The most important resource that we have is people.
+It is the relationships that we build that matter.
 After all, it is people with the right skills that do the work.
-It is people that we build relationships with.
 It is much easier to be successful when you know who your team members are, their strengths, and weaknesses.
 If you don’t have a warm, vertical, breathing, and thinking body, then you must know the skills required to complete the work.
 In other words, can you recruit 5 people to help?

 Let’s put this in context.